First aid kits

 2. Prior to attending campus

-- submit a Return to Campus form 3 weeks before you are required to attend campus to meet with the St. John's Ambulance Representative (Rep)
+- Ensure you have completed the COVIDSafe Campus training module for your first visit back to the campus before you are required to attend campus to meet with the St. John's Ambulance Representative (Rep)

 - ensure that prior to attending campus the Rep has: